AlexandriaDAO/core/src/perpetua/perpetua.md

 - if it's neither (not an nft yet), proceed with liking it with coordinate_mint, which will mint an original NFT if no-one owns it, or if it was already owned, mint an sbt.
   - then use the proper id to bookmark it to the shelf.

+But right now I don't see that option to mint or bookmark or add to shelf anywhere so something is wrong with the conditions that we're using.

 Perhaps the ideal way foward is to consolidate this code and get it working in a separate compontent that puts all the buttons into one uniform dropdown without scattering overlapping functionality all over the place.
 First find all the involved components and come up with a methodlogy for consolidation.
 Any new approach should remove unused code, not overproduce more new code.

+It's also very important to make the 'toasts' involved in this process explain what's actually happening in the backend, not a arbitrary frontend error message, so let's make sure the toast logs are all accurate to what is occuring during the flow.